 (2) Electric field E, just outside the conductor is given by the relation,

-Therefore, just outside the sphere the electric field is 4.4 x 104 NC-1.
+Therefore, just outside the sphere the electric field is 105 NC-1.

-(3) From the centre of sphere the electric field at a point 18m = E1.
+(3) From the centre of the sphere the electric field at a point 18m = E1.

-From the centre of sphere the distance of point d = 18 cm = 0.18m.
+From the centre of the sphere, the distance of point d = 18 cm = 0.18m.

 So, from the centre of sphere the electric field at a point 18 cm away is 4.4 x 104 NC-1.

-Q.5) What will be the capacitance of a parallel plate capacitor with air between the plates having capacitance of 8pF (1pF = 10-12 F).
-How much the capacitance of the capacitor will change if the distance between the plate is reduced to half, and the space between the plates is filled with a substance of dielectric constant 6?
+Q 2.5) A parallel plate capacitor with air between the plates has a capacitance of 8pF (1pF = 10-12 F. What will be the capacitance if the distance between the plates is reduced by half and the space between them is filled with a substance of dielectric constant 6?

 Capacitance, C = 8pF.

-In first case the parallel plates are at a distance ‘d’ and is filled with air.
+In the first case, the parallel plates are at a distance ‘d’ and is filled with air.